 1. General / Definitions

-a) personal data
+a) Personal data

-Affected person means any identified or identifiable natural person whose personal data are processed by the controller.
+Datasubject is any identified or identifiable natural person whose personal data are processed by the controller.

 d) Restriction of processing

-Recipient is a natural or legal person, public authority, agency or other entity to whom personal data are disclosed, whether or not it is a third party.
-However, authorities which may receive personal data under Union or national law in connection with a particular mission are not considered to be beneficiaries.
+Recipient is a natural or legal person, public authority, agency or other body to which personal data are disclosed, regardless of whether it is a third party or not.
+However, authorities that may receive personal data as part of a specific investigation mandate under Union law or the law of the Member States are not considered recipients.